 Devirl, an avid reader, enjoyed frequent trips to the Davis County South Branch Library in Bountiful.
 He was on a first name basis with the staff and librarian.
 The books he suggested the library acquire often found their way onto the shelves.
 He also enjoyed his associations at the Bountiful Golden Years Senior Center.
 He took great interest in the AARP chapter that met there.
 He served as chapter president for more than ten years.
 He was well known for his intellect and wit.

 Devirl was preceded in death by his parents, son David Nathanial, daughter Marilyn Jean, and brother Bill.
 He is survived by a sister, Marilyn LaZare, his wife of nearly 40 years, Mary, three children, Grace Lynne Clayton (Lon), Nick Stewart (Diane), and Mary Stevens (Gary Ellefson), fourteen grandchildren, and 35 great grandchildren.

 Funeral services will be held Saturday, November 23, 2019 at 11 a.m. at the Maple Hills Chapel of the Church of Jesus Christ of Latter-day Saints, 1320 East 1975 South, Bountiful, Utah.
 Friends and family may visit Friday between 6 and 7:30 p.m. at Russon Mortuary, 295 North Main, Bountiful, Utah, or Saturday between 9 and 10:45 at the church.
 Interment will be in the Bountiful City Cemetery, with military honors at 2:00 pm located at 2224 South 200 West, Bountiful, Utah.

-To send flowers to Devirl's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Devirl Nixon Stewart, please visit our floral store.